 Sign up for The Children’s Place emails and get $10 off your order.

 So let me tell you a little about Rakuten.
 Rakuten is a site that allows you to get money back on your purchases.
 You just create an account with Rakuten (they credit your account with $20 once you make your first purchase) and use their search to find the store you want to shop at and shop like normal.
 You get cashback in your PayPal account or a check.
 They send payments out every three months.

 Swap Clothing with Other Moms

 Where we use to live there was a mom’s group that held swap meets.
 If you don’t have a group in your area you can start one yourself.
 You would need a place to hold the swap with tables and then set up a time for people to drop items off.
 Have some volunteers help sort things by size and gender or type of item (you can do baby/kid gear and stuff too, not just clothes).
 Then have a time that everyone comes to shop.
 It is a great way to get new to you things but also pass on what you don’t need.

 Holidays=Food!
 And lots of the yummy goodness.

 You don’t have to be Martha Stewart to whip up some super cute and super yummy food.
-It is much cheaper to make your own then buy something store-bought, even though that would be easier, it isn’t very frugal.
+It is much cheaper to make your own than buying something store-bought, even though that would be easier, it isn’t very frugal.

 Start planning early.
-I usually pull up Pinterest and let me 10-year-old browse the recipes.
-I will let her know what I am looking for and how many of each I am looking for, such as veggie dishes, side dishes, treats or desserts.
+I usually pull up Pinterest and let my 12-year-old browse the recipes.
+I will let her know what I am looking for and how many of each I am looking for, such as veggie dishes, side dishes, treats, or desserts.
 Once she picks some out we will work together and narrow it down by what is easy and most affordable.